FlorianWilhelm/canberry/README.rst

 Configuration File
 ------------------

-Create a configuration file with following content in your home directory:
+Create a configuration file .canrc with following content in your home directory:

 [default]
 interface = socketcan